theodrosyimer/eslint-config/README.md

 ### Package.json Scripts

-Add these scripts to your `package.json`:
+If you want to run eslint from the command line, add these scripts to your `package.json`:

 ```json
 {